 This course is the second course of a two-course series that prepares the paramedic to identify, assess, manage, and treat various medical emergencies.
-Topics include toxicology, urology, hematology, environmental conditions, behavioral and psychiatric disorders, and associated interventions.
 (S)

 EMS 207 Special Populations in EMS (2)

 This course prepares the paramedic student to identify, assess, manage, and treat age related emergencies and other special patient population challenges.
 This course also introduces the paramedic student to the breadth of teamwork with fellow healthcare, first responder and public safety entities.
 (S)